Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Simulation of a perfect resource sharing model

 \subsubsection{Merging stage}

 In the merging stage, we gather states into sets of $c$ states.
-So we have one set of states if the number of states is between $c$ and $2c-1$, we have two sets if the number of states is between $2c$ and $3c-1$, etc. Overall, if $P'$ is the new probability distribution and $P$ the current one, we have
+So we have one set of states if the number of states is between $c$ and $2c-1$, we have two sets if the number of states is between $2c$ and $3c-1$, etc. Overall, if $P'$ is the new probability distribution and $P$ the current one, the following holds: